 Rose, the love interest/misguided bad-guy protege, is a beautiful thing with thorns (Thorn was her Secret Identity's original name).
 (It's such a common name for a Femme Fatale, Disney had to change her alias or risk copyright infringement for there was already a DC character with the same names.)

-Jake's grandfather and Mentor is named Lao Shi, Chinese for "respected teacher".
+Jake's grandfather and mentor is named Lao Shi, Chinese for "respected teacher".

 The main character Huey Freeman is named after Black Panthers co-founder Huey P. Newton.
-His surname Freeman is also significant as it means "a free man".
+His surname, Freeman, is also significant as it means "a free man".

 Aaron McGruder loses a thousand subtlety points for naming the successful, well-off black man Tom Dubois.
 As in "Uncle".
 And W.E.B.
 Dubois.

 Transformers are almost always named this way, either by their abilities, or their alternate form.
-Usually, if a transformer undergoes a major change in their body (such as a new alternate form), they'll even change their names to match it.
+Often, if a transformer undergoes a major change in their body (such as a new alternate form), they'll even change their names to match it.
 A Transformer gets a codename (generally of the Descriptive type) as a real name.